famly/slack-bot-aws-cost/README.md

 1. Create an [incoming webhook](https://www.slack.com/apps/new/A0F7XDUAZ) that will post to the channel of your choice on your Slack workspace.
 Grab the URL for use in the next step.

-2. Install serverless python requirements
+2. Deploy the system into your AWS account, replacing the webhook URL below with the one you generated above.

     ```
     SLACK_WEBHOOK=https://hooks.slack... npm run deploy
     ```

-3. Deploy the system into your AWS account, replacing the webhook URL below with the one you generated above.

-    ```
-    serverless deploy --stage="prod" --param="slack_url=https://hooks.slack.com/services/xxx/yyy/zzzz"
-    ```

-    You can also run it once to verify that it works:
+3. You can also run it once to verify that it works:

     ```
     npm run invoke